SAP-archive/angular-metaui/packages/metaui/docs/architecture.md

 Once rules are evaluated and list of properties is retrieved then the `MetaIncludeComponent` will take care of the rest.

-Once again the same html lines.
-Here notice the second line `<m-include-component>` that read generated properties from wrapping `<m-context>` in order to render UI using `Angular` programatic API.
+Here you can notice the second line the `<m-include-component>` that reads generated properties.
+So wrapping element `<m-context>` is responsible for pushing and the `<m-include-component>` is here for collecting whatever is available and rendering UI.

 ```html
    <m-context [object]="userObject" operation="edit" layout="Inspect">